sjhloco/netbox_add_device/README.md

 - Defining interfaces is not mandatory, however if defined the `name` either is mandatory
 - If for `grp_vl` only 1 VLAN is specified it is an untagged 'access' port, if a list of VLANs is specified it is a tagged 'trunk'
 - By default IP addresses are primary, to make it non-primary add the `secondary_ip` dictionary
+- To assign mulitple IPs to an interface name the interface muliple times
+- If you change IP of the interface it wont delete the old IP will have to manaully do that.
+Reason is becaue IP is in IPAM and only associated to interface, so have to specifically say 'delete this IP address'

 To run the script reference the VM variable file `python nbox_add_device.py vms.yml`